rng-guy/NFSMWBartender/README.txt

  1) • What does the "Basic" feature set do?
  2) • What does the "Advanced" feature set do?
  3) • What mods are (in)compatible with Bartender?
+ 4) • What other mods does Bartender depend on?
- 4) • How do I install Bartender for my game?
+ 5) • How do I install Bartender for my game?
- 5) • How may I share or bundle Bartender?
+ 6) • How may I share or bundle Bartender?